apigeekdemos/apigee-informatica-apijam/Lab 3 Secure the API Proxy to the IIC Workflow/README.md

 In this lab, we will build on the API proxy that was created in Lab 2.

 In this Lab we will secure calls to the proxy via an API key.
-In the previous Lab 2, you had to pass in the IIC Org credentials which were passed thru to the IIC backend target.
-Since these are backend credentials, we will need to modify the proxy to implement to enhancements:
+In the previous Lab 2, you had to pass in the IICS Org credentials which were passed thru to the IICS backend target.
+Since these are backend credentials, we will need to modify the proxy to implement a couple of enhancements:

-* Implement API key verification so that calling apps will need to pass in a valid apikey (instead of the IIC credentials)
+* Implement API key verification so that calling apps will need to pass in a valid apikey (instead of the IICS credentials)
-* Retrieve the IIC credentials from a Key-Value map at runtime, and pass those credentials to the backend IIC target
+* Retrieve the IICS credentials from a Key-Value map at runtime, and pass those credentials to the backend IICS target

 # How can Apigee Edge help?

-Apigee Edge enables you to quickly expose backend services or workflows as APIs.
-You do this by creating an API proxy that provides a facade for the backend service or workflow that you want to expose.
+Apigee Edge enables you to quickly expose backend services or processes as APIs.
+You do this by creating an API proxy that provides a facade for the backend service or process that you want to expose.

 The API proxy decouples your backend service implementation from the API that developers consume.
 This shields developers from future changes to your backend services.
 As you update backend services, developers, insulated from those changes, can continue to call the API uninterrupted.